AdobeDocs/campaign-classic.en/help/installation/using/standalone-deployment.md

       ![](assets/install_create_new_connexion.png)

-      For more on this, refer to [Create an instance and log on](../../installation/using/creating-an-instance-and-logging-on.md).
+      For more on this, refer to [Creating an instance and logging on](../../installation/using/creating-an-instance-and-logging-on.md).

       or